The Complete Guide to Knowledge Management Systems in 2026

 1. Planning Your Knowledge Base Structure

-• Develop a consistent article format
+• Develop a consistent article format so users know what to expect in every entry

 2. Content Creation Guidelines